nim-lang/Nim/doc/manual_experimental.rst

 Term rewriting macros and templates are currently greedy and they will rewrite as long as there is a match.
-There was no way to ensure some rewrite happens only once, eg. when rewriting term to same term plus extra content.
+There was no way to ensure some rewrite happens only once, e.g. when rewriting term to same term plus extra content.

 ``noRewrite`` pragma can actually prevent further rewriting on marked code, e.g. with given example ``echo("ab")`` will be rewritten just once: